25 Creative Lavender Uses for the Home, Skin, and Hair

 #20 Speaking of comfort and linens, did you know you can make your own laundry detergent infused with lavender oil?
 Grab my borax-free laundry detergent recipe here.

 #21 Do you use dry shampoo between shampooing days or after working out?
 Make a dry shampoo spray with a combination of rosemary and lavender essential oil to keep your hair looking fresh and smelling incredible!

 #22 On the other hand, when it comes to beautiful skin, we often overlook one component that plays a huge role in the health of our skin.
 Can you guess?
 The cleanliness of our makeup brushes!
 Give them a deep clean with a DIY natural makeup brush cleaner.

 #23 Homemade Bubble Bath Anyone?
 Those two words, bubble + bath… What’s more relaxing than a bubble bath for your body and soul?
 You love it; your kids love it; what’s not to love?

 #24 Tame your frizzy hair with a DIY anti-frizz spray you can make in mere minutes!
 It is the quickest solution I’ve found to overcome humidity’s effect on hair.

 #25 In short, I saved the best lavender use for last – whipped DIY shaving cream!
-This natural shaving cream recipe will leave your legs silky soft.
+This natural shaving cream recipe will leave your legs silky and soft.

 And the uses for lavender don’t end there.
 Its popular and adaptable aroma makes it reasonably practical to infuse into many areas of your life.
 Which one of these creative lavender uses for home, skin, or hair will you try first?

 Foster, Steven.
 (1993).
 Herbal renaissance.
 Layton, UT: Peregrine Smith Books.